ramyma/a8r8/README.md

 #### Windows WSL2 (**RECOMMENDED**)

 1. Install [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) and/or[Automatic1111 webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui#installation-and-running) and/or [ComfyUI](https://github.com/comfyanonymous/ComfyUI)  if you haven't yet
-2. Clone this repo and open a terminal at the root directory
+2. Clone this repo
+3. Go to the folder where you cloned the repo
+4. Right click within the folder and choose `Open in Terminal`
-3. Install WSL2 by typing `wsl --install` to install the default Ubuntu distro
+5. Install WSL2 by typing `wsl --install` to install the default Ubuntu distro
-4. Run wsl `wsl`
+6. Run wsl `wsl`
-5. Set the user name and password if it's your first time using it.
+7. Set the user name and password if it's your first time using it.
 Make sure you remember the password you entered
-6. Run `./install.sh`
+8. Run `./install.sh`
-7. Run `./run.sh`
+9. Run `./run.sh`
-8. Start the SD backend of your choice
+10. Start the SD backend of your choice
    1. Forge/Automatic1111 webui and make sure to add `--api --listen` to `COMMANDLINE_ARGS` under `webui-user.sh` or `webui-user.bat` [depending on the operating system](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings#webui-user)
    2. [ComfyUI](https://github.com/comfyanonymous/ComfyUI)
       1. Install [A8R8 supporting nodes](https://github.com/ramyma/A8R8_ComfyUI_nodes)